Skip to content

 In the first keynote presentation, Hester M. Peirce, Commissioner of the SEC, joined moderator Robert Bergdolt, Partner at DLA Piper, for a discussion covering private credit, public-company formation, private market access and regulation by enforcement.

 Peirce said recent issues regarding non-traded business development company (BDC) redemption requests did not necessarily indicate a breakdown in the regulatory or disclosure regime.
-“To me, it seems that things are working as intended,” Peirce said.
-“There are restrictions on redemptions for a reason.
-People are not always happy when they run into those restrictions, but I think they serve the purpose they are intended to serve.”
+“It seems that things are working as intended,” Peirce said.
+“There are restrictions on redemptions for a reason.”

 She added that private credit deserves attention, but said the analysis depends on the specific borrowers, uses of proceeds and conditions around each credit arrangement.